English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 D. MARYIV.
 A Poet

-Lately, Coleridge's non-fiction work has been gaining credence.
-Not limited to his theory of imagination in Biographia Literaria, but also his Lectures on Shakespeare (1811–1819).
-The question below is on The Three Revolutions by S. T. Coleridge, which appeared in William Hazlitt's Table Talk (1821):
+Lately, Coleridge’s non-fiction work has been gaining credence — not just in UGC NET examination halls but also within academia, owing to its foundational value to literary criticism and theory.
+And that too not limited to his theory of imagination as explicated in Biographia Literaria, but also his critical commentaries on Shakespeare compiled as Lectures on Shakespeare (1811–1819).
+The question below is on The Three Revolutions by S. T. Coleridge, which appeared in William Hazlitt’s essay compilation Table Talk (1821):

 PYQ — In 1832, Samuel Taylor Coleridge described “three silent revolutions in England.”
 Identify the wrong option: